Palmar grasp reflex

-Palmar grasp reflex (or grasp reflex) is a primitive and involuntary reflex found in infants of humans and most primates.
+The palmar grasp reflex (or grasp reflex) is a primitive and involuntary reflex found in infants of humans and most primates.
 When an object, such as an adult finger, is placed in an infant's palm, the infant's fingers reflexively grasp the object.
 Placement of the object triggers a spinal reflex, resulting from stimulation of tendons in the palm, that gets transmitted through motor neurons in the median and ulnar sensory nerves.
 The reverse motion can be induced by stroking the back or side of the hand.

-A fetus exhibits the reflex in utero by 28 weeks into gestation (sometimes, as early as 16 weeks), and persists until development of rudimentary fine motor skills between two to six months of age.
+A fetus exhibits the reflex in utero by 28 weeks into gestation (sometimes, as early as 16 weeks), and persists until development of rudimentary fine motor skills between two and six months of age.

 Evolutionary significance

 Biologists have found that the reflex is significantly more frequent in infants of fur carrying primate species.
 It is theorized that the grasping reflex evolved as it is essential to survival in species, usually primates, where the young are carried in the fur.
 The infant's ability to grasp onto a mother's fur allows the mother to keep the infant with her while foraging for food or moving from one place to another.
 This is beneficial to the mother because she does not lose function of her limbs or mouth (as she would from oral carrying).
 Carrying the infant with the mother also gives a degree of safety to the infant, which it would not have if it were left in a nest or other location away from the mother.
 The grasp reflex also allows young individuals to have more developed food manipulation and dexterity skills.
 This suggests that the grasping reflex is vestigial in humans and in other non-fur carrying primates.
 The reflex is also suggested to create a basis for which the voluntary grasping action originates.
 This comes from the maturation of higher motor centers, allowing a child to exert more control over the body.